Cameo appearance: Actors and writers

+J. Michael Straczynski makes an appearance in the science fiction television series Babylon 5's finale episode "Sleeping in Light" (1998) as a maintenance man turning off the lights for the last time.

 Ben Stiller, Vince Vaughn, Owen Wilson, Luke Wilson and Will Ferrell have made appearances in so many of the same films (whether as lead characters or cameos) that USA Today coined the term "Frat Pack" to name the group.
 Actor Adam Sandler is also known for frequently casting fellow Saturday Night Live performers (including Rob Schneider and David Spade) in various roles in his films (as well as making cameo appearances of his own in theirs, most of which he co-produces).
 Sam Raimi frequently uses his brother Ted and Bruce Campbell in his films.

-The American singer/actress Cher has had a couple of cameos over the years.
+The American singer/actress Cher had a couple of cameos.
 She had two cameos in Will & Grace and she even had a few in the 1990s.

-Actor Edward Norton appears as himself in the satirical film The Dictator (2012) starring Sacha Baron Cohen.
+Actor Edward Norton appeared as himself in the satirical film The Dictator (2012) starring Sacha Baron Cohen.

-Al Pacino has an extended cameo in the film Jack and Jill (2011) starring Adam Sandler, where Pacino plays a fictional version of himself.

 The mangaka Shotaro Ishinomori made many cameos in his Kamen Rider series.

-The animated series Adventures of Tintin featured its author Hergé in all the episodes.
+The animated series The Adventures of Tintin featured its author Hergé in all the episodes.

-Stephen King is famous for making short cameo appearances in almost every movie that is made based on his novels.
+Stephen King is famous for making short cameo appearances in almost every movie based on his novels.

 An Adventure in Space and Time, a drama about how Doctor Who began, features many actors from the show's past, including two past companions in a party scene, another as a mother calling her children in for dinner and a fourth in a car park at the BBC as a guard.

 In the movie adaptation of Les Miserables, Colm Wilkinson, who originated the role of Jean Valjean in the West End and on Broadway, made a cameo as the Bishop of Digne.

-In the Soviet film Moscow Does Not Believe in Tears, famous actor Innokenty Smoktunovsky appears for a minute as himself.
+In the Soviet film Moscow Does Not Believe in Tears, Innokenty Smoktunovsky appeared for a minute as himself.

+In Percy Jackson and the Olympians, author Rick Riordan appeared as a teacher in the first episode.